wiredquill/SalesSummit-2020-files/edge/mqtt/README.md

 In this lab we are going to install and configure an MQTT Workload (Mosquitto) to run on k3s cluster

+When the Deployment is complete you will have an MQTT service running on port 61883

 ## Create a hostPath backed persistent volume claim and a pod to utilize it